Set up super payments

 Every employer needs a default super fund that employees can choose if they don't already have a fund.

-The ATO's Small Business Super Clearing House closes on 1 July 2026.
-If you use this service, find out what to do.
+The ATO's Small Business Super Clearing House closed on 1 July 2026 - set up Pay Super to stay compliant.

 Check payroll settings